marciof/Eon/specification/Specification.md

 []
 >>> ["x" "y"]
 ["x" "y"]
->>> [1 2 3 'key: 'value]
+>>> [1 2 2 'key: 'value]
-[1 2 3 key: value]
+[1 2 2 key: value]
 >>> ['name: "Bob"]
 [name: "Bob"]
 ```

 ## Map ##

 A map is a collection of unique keys and of values, where each unique key is associated with a single value.

-If a given key has no associated value, then it's handled as in a set, where the key and value are one and the same.
+If a given key has no associated value, it's then handled as in a set, where the key and value are one and the same.

+If the same key is repeated multiple times, the last value overwrites the other ones.

 ### Examples ###